jordseow/XAI-Shapash/README.md

 * xpl - SmartExplainer object that is declared earlier
 * index_list - a list of indices (of instances) to analyse
 * max_features - maximum number of features to display (default = 10)

+## Instructions (for deployment of existing explainer)

+### Switch SmartExplainer to SmartPredictor in Production:

+We want to get a lighter version of a SmartExplainer for us to see the summary of contributions on new ingested data.
+This is done by converting the SmartExplainer to SmartPredictor object and save it as a pickle file.

+Input the name of the SmartPredictor pickle file when prompted.

+### Loading SmartPredictor Pickle File:

+Pick the SmartPredictor pickle file when the file dialog pop-up appears.

+### Add Data for Analysis

+Newly ingested data should come in 2 parts:
+* `X_df` - Features of the dataset
+* `y_df` - Prediction made from the dataset

+`X_df` and `y_df` will be used as the `add_input` parameters for the loaded SmartPredictor object.

+### Get summary of the 3 most contributive features of the new dataset

+The default number of top features to display would be 3.
+This number can be modified in the parameter of `modify_mask` under the `max_contrib` parameter.

+After `summarize()` function is ran, the explanation object can be viewed to look at the top 3 feature contributions for the `X_df` data.